Treatment for Adults with Psychosis

 - Increasing fun or pleasurable activities and community engagement

-CAFE clients also participate in Cognitive Therapy (CT).
-CT is a computer-based therapeutic training program designed to improve the cognitive abilities of individuals who experience cognitive deficits as a result of untreated psychosis, mania, and other symptoms of mental illness.
+Many CAFE clients participate in Cognitive Training (CT).
+CT is a computer-based therapeutic training program designed to improve the cognitive functioning of individuals who experience cognitive deficits as a result of untreated psychosis, mania, and other symptoms of mental illness.
 The program engages individuals in a variety of computer-based exercises designed to improve memory, intelligence, brain speed, attention, navigation skills and people skills.
 The exercises change daily based on one’s progress and can be altered to meet the needs of each individual.